denysgerasymuk799/HTML-CSS-course-project/README.md

 - videos on rocket_evolution_page were taken from official site -- https://www.spacex.com/ .
 We are very excited of the progress of this company and decided to make rocket page based on its evolution.

+- autoscroll works in Firefox, but it does not work in Chrome.
+This is [a bug of Chrome](https://stackoverflow.com/questions/64581125/website-double-scrolling-on-chrome-using-scroll-snap-type)